infinitered/redpotion/README.md

 end
 ```

-In order to use this feature, you must add the `JMIMageCache` cocoapod to your project:
+In order to use this feature, you must add the `JMIMageCache` cocoapod to your project (this is included in a new project):

 ```ruby
 app.pods do